Argentum objects got parent pointers and safe-n-fast object reattachments

 In this example we build a toy HTML DOM and traverse it.

-The built-in sys_getParent function in line {1} extracts the actual parent pointer that is automatically maintained by argentum runtime.
+The built-in sys_getParent functions extract the actual parent pointers that are automatically maintained by the Argentum runtime.

 // Example continued

-root.children[1] := Node; // Now body is no more nested in the root document.
+root.children[1] := Node; // Now body does not belong to the root document.

 // it will be deleted,